bschmalhofer/otobo-ideas/README.md

 * Convenience.
 It's convienient the have sane interfaces, sane request and response objects.

+* CGI.pm is a beast.
+Plack::Request would most likely be a better choice.

 * Easy webserver integration: Perl webservers, Apache+mod_perl, FastCGI

 * Easily pluggable into existing infrastructure